famik/ormkv/README.md

 ## Set/get value

-use the Registry instance to set/get value. if you want to use singleton, you can set `@KvClass` annotation's singleton to true.
+Use the Registry instance to set/get value.

+If you want to use singleton, you can set `@KvClass` annotation's singleton to true.

 ```kotlin
 val user = UserRegistry()